JPinglia/Loan_Qualifier_Mod_2/loan_qualifier_app/README.md

-# Project Title
+# Jas's Loan Qualifier Extraordinaire

-Just after the title, introduce your project by describing attractively what the project is about and what is the main problem that inspires you to create this project or what is the main contribution for the potential user of your project.
+**This software runs, to determine the viability of the loan applicant.
+Taking applicants key metrics such as, credit score, loan size, debt to income ratio, and loan to value ratios into account the program determines banks that can provide loans to the applicant.
+It allows the user to download the applicant results into a CSV file for further evaluation.

 ---